I began publishing on Medium in 2018, after ten years writing online. The following is one of my instructional guides for writers on Medium.

 Remember that it’s a different audience on Medium.
 Readers are generally people who want good things to read, and they pay for it.
 They are usually not people who were searching for something specific through a search engine.

-Besides, magazine’s and newspapers all make an income by selling subscriptions to readers.
-So we all know it works.
-It’s just a different animal.
+As a comparison, magazines and newspapers make an income by selling subscriptions to readers.
+So we know that works.

 Placing ads on content, such as HubPages is doing, works exceptionally well to produce revenue for content publishers.
 I can attest to that with over 100 articles.